-At the closest residential dwellings to the substation extension, the predicted daytime construction noise is below the threshold level of 65 decibels.
+At the closest residential dwellings to the overhead line works removal and installation, the predicted daytime construction noise is below the threshold level of 65 decibels.
+The impact of noise during the removal and installation of overhead lines is therefore considered to be not significant.